davidhamann/python-fmrest/README.md

 pytest tests/unit
 ```

-For running `tests/integration` you will need to have a real FileMaker Server running.
+For running `tests/integration` you will need to have a real FileMaker Server and a test database.

 ## Usage Examples

 Examples can be found in the [examples](https://github.com/davidhamann/python-fmrest/tree/master/examples) directory.
+Can't figure something out or feel an example is missing?
+Please file an issue.

 ## TO DO
 <a id="to-do"></a>

-Some bits and pieces that are essential, and some that would be nice to have, are not implemented yet.
+Some bits and pieces are not implemented yet.

 Examples of what I can think of:

 - Handling of reserved field names (currently, `record_id`, `modification_id`, `is_dirty` clash with used properties and you will not be able to read your own fields with the same name)
 - Needs more test coverage, e.g. for `get_records()`, `find()`, `edit_record()`
 - Some more usage examples on how to create, edit, delete, set globals, etc. Tell me where you have issues by opening an [issue](https://github.com/davidhamann/python-fmrest/issues).
-- cli support would also be great
+- cli support would be great at some point in the future :-)